sepesi/skills-github-pages/_posts/2025-10-15-Iteratively-Improving-Scientific-Integrity.md

   <p>Details that could throw doubt on your interpretation must be given, if you know them.
 You must do the best you can--if you know anything at all wrong, or possibly wrong-- to explain it.
-If you make a theory, for example, and advertise it, or put it out, then you must also put down all the facts that disagree with it, as well as those that agree with it.</p>
+If you make a theory, for example, and advertise it, or put it out, then you must also put down all the facts that disagree with it, as well as those that agree with it. [...]</p>
+  <p>In summary, the idea is to give all of the information to help others to judge the value
+of your contribution; not just the information that leads to judgement in one particular direction or another</p>
 </blockquote>

 <h1>2.
 Previous work</h1>